r3dact3d/r3dact3d.github.io/_posts/2025-02-20-fabric-cli.md

 #### Enhancing Workflow Efficiency

-I can continue to leverage Fabric and my local language model to further this workflow's efficiency by using pipes, something in every command-line heroe's toolkit.
+I can continue to leverage Fabric and my local language model to further this workflow's efficiency by using pipes, something in every command-line hero's toolkit.

-Taking the output from the previous models response and generative summarization of the meeting transcript, we can pipe to another **pattern** and or even another LLM all together.
+Taking the output from the previous model's response and generative summarization of the meeting transcript, we can pipe to another **pattern** and or even another LLM all together.

 > Here I'm going to summarize the meeting transcript, then pass it to another pattern that will create a formal email and save it as a markdown file.
 >